UMM-CSci-3601/intro-to-git/docs/Gradle_README.md

 ## Running Gradle

 This simple setup creates a _lot_ of Gradle commands that we can use to build and run our application.
-These can be done through IDEA or on the command line.
+These can be done through VS Code or on the command line.

 ### Gradle on the command line